What Is Key West Known For Pin 1

 3. The U.S. Navy Pirate Fleet.
 This elite force was established in Key West.
 In 1823, the navy came to chase away the pirates using the area as a base.
 Commodore David Porter of the United States Navy West Indies Anti-Pirate Squadron took charge of Key West the same year.
 He ruled as a military dictator under martial law.
 His mission was to fight against the piracy and slave trade in the Key West area.

 4. Treasures and shipwrecks.
 In the 1830s, locals made their fortune by salvaging shipwrecks.
-Countless ships traversed the trade routes between the East Coast, the Gulf of Mexico, and the Caribbean Sea in this age.
+Countless ships traversed the trade routes between the East Coast, the Gulf of Mexico, and the Caribbean Sea in this period.
 Many of them sunk because of the strong currents and dangerous reefs.
 Locals retrieved, auctioned, and sold the goods.
 By 1889, Key West was the biggest and wealthiest city in Florida.
 It even became the richest American city per capita.
 However, in 1921, the wrecking courts closed.
 This ended the profitable industry.

 5. The 42 bridges.
-The Overseas Highway, which runs through the Florida Keys, is one of the most popular scenic drives in the United States.
-Key West connects to the mainland via42 bridges, which divide the Atlantic Ocean and the Mexican Gulf.
-The construction of the 113-mi (182-km) long concrete road finished in 1938.
+Key West is known for having one of the most scenic drives in the U.S. The Overseas Highway, which runs through the Florida Keys, connects Key West to the mainland.
+The road features 42 bridges that divide the Atlantic Ocean and the Mexican Gulf.
+The construction of the 113-mi (182-km) long concrete highway finished in 1938.
 The longest and most stunning of the structures is the suitably named Seven Mile Bridge.

 The Famous People Key West Is Known for